Apostolic See web site.

 or not.
 You will be expected to establish a chapel, private or

-public, to offer the Holy Mass.
+public, to offer the Divine Liturgy (the mass).

 I have to take an oath to be ordained?